Our hardware is exciting but our people are more than that

 Sean’s formal qualifications include a PhD in Computational Chemistry and a Bachelor of Science (Hons) in Physics and he is a Post-Doctoral Research Fellow both at Curtin University and the Technical University of Delft.

 His focus is on data-intensive high-performance computing, large scale parallel I/O and accelerators.
-He has held key roles in significant projects, such as the EU funded ‘Human Brain Project’ and also contributed to numerous research projects with the European supercomputing infrastructure and has worked in commercial companies and government and academic institutions in the USA, Europe and Australia.
+He has held key roles in significant research projects, such as the EU funded ‘Human Brain Project’, has contributed to numerous projects with the European supercomputing infrastructure and has worked in commercial companies and government and academic institutions in the USA, Europe and Australia.

 William joined Pawsey in 2016 initially as HPC System Support Officer before commencing in the position of Systems Administrator in 2017.
 In this role he has successfully developed and positioned a user and project management reporting web application – Origin.